eea/eea.docker.apache/README.md

       image: razvan3895/nodeserver

 ### Run it with Docker

     $ docker run -it --rm -v conf.d:/etc/httpd/conf.d -p 80:80 eeacms/apache

+### Run it with environment variable set in apache.env

+* `SERVER_ADMIN` Email address of the Web server administrator
+* `SERVER_NAME` Specifies a hostname and port number (matching the Listen directive) for the server
+* `SERVER_ALIAS` Alternate names for a host used when matching requests to name-virtual hosts
+* `RewriteCond` Defines a condition under which rewriting will take place
+* `RewriteRule` Defines rules for the rewriting engine

+### Reload configuration file for Apache

+    $ docker exec <name-of-your-container> reload

 ### Extend it